pomponchik/skelet/README.md

 To do:

+- [ ] Special classes for checking through types for belonging to sets of positive or natural numbers
+- [ ] Default factories.
 - [ ] The ability to disable type checking for a class through class arguments
 - [ ] The ability to share a single mutex into several fields
 - [ ] Converting types from one to another